 This cast on, also known as the Old Norwegian cast on, is created in a similar manner to the long tail method.
 The yarn is held in your left hand in the same configuration as the long tail cast on, except you’re going under both strands of yarn on your thumb and then through the loop on your thumb.
 Bring the needle around to catch the yarn on your index finger.
 The needle then goes through the loop on your thumb, untwisting it as you come through the loop.
 Pull the yarn to the needle and you have cast on a stitch.
 Continue this process for the number of stitches you need for your project.

-The German Twisted cast on is one of the stretchiest cast ons you’ll find in knitting.
-Jen notes that it’s especially useful for the start of baby hats, as that it creates a lot of elasticity at the brim of the hat.
+The German twisted cast on is one of the stretchiest cast ons you’ll find in knitting.
+Jen notes that it’s especially useful for the start of baby hats, as it creates a lot of elasticity at the brim of the hat.